danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 Windows users have two advanced options below the setting to give the user more control over early termination and processing speed.
 Mac users have ______________
+!!!
+Note "Early Termination"
-> If the early termination option is selected, a black Python console will pop up.
+    If the early termination option is selected, a black Python console will pop up.
 Close the console to stop the analysis.
 ---